 In support of a model in which bS21-2 controls translation initiation, it was found that the presence of bS21-2 can affect the translation of mRNAs with specific 5' UTR sequences and that altering the 5' UTR sequences can lead to a loss of this regulatory effect (Trautmann et al., 2023).
 In particular, the Ramsey lab studied these effects using an in vivo system, using a reporter assay to examine how the presence of bS21-2 altered translation of particular mRNAs in F. tularensis cells.
-These reporters consisted of a control promoter, tul4, driving expression of an mRNA containing the 5´ UTR of a control gene or gene of interest fused to green fluorescent protein (GFP).
-Translation efficiency for each mRNA was measured by how much of the reporter protein was produced.
+These reporters consisted of a control promoter, tul4, driving the expression of an mRNA containing the 5´ UTR of a control gene or gene of interest fused to a green fluorescent protein (GFP).
+Translation efficiency for each mRNA was measured by how much reporter protein was produced.
 The 5' UTRs tested in this reporter assay were selected from a proteomics analysis in which the absence of bS21-2 led to a downregulation in protein production of the selected genes (Trautmann & Ramsey, 2022).
 These genes included the FPI genes pdpA and iglA.
 When bS21-2 was absent, reporter output decreased for the selected genes but did not decrease for tul4 (Figure 1; Trautmann & Ramsey, 2022).
 Since changes in reporter output correlate with the amount of protein in cells with and without bS21-2, these data indicate that the 5´ UTR is sufficient to influence translation in vivo.
-Additionally, because 5´ UTRs are generally important for initiation, these results strongly suggest that bS21-2 is regulating translation during initiation.
+Additionally, because 5´ UTRs are generally important for initiation, these results strongly suggest that bS21-2 regulates translation during initiation.

-After determining that the 5´ UTR is sufficient to allow bS21-2-mediated changes in translation, the Ramsey lab further investigated 5´ UTR sequences to identify specific elements which lead to regulation.
+After determining that the 5´ UTR is sufficient to allow bS21-2-mediated changes in translation, the Ramsey lab further investigated 5´ UTR sequences to identify specific elements that lead to regulation.
 In most bacterial 5´ UTRs, a particular sequence called the Shine-Dalgarno (SD) pairs with an anti-Shine-Dalgarno (aSD) sequence in the 16S rRNA of the 30S ribosomal subunit.
 This pairing is not strictly necessary for translation initiation but increases its efficiency.
 Structures of E. coli ribosomes reveal that bS21 likely directly contacts the aSD sequence (Kaledhonkar et al., 2019), implicating the SD-aSD pairing as a potential candidate for regulation by bS21-2 in F. tularensis.
 Upon testing translation efficiency of mRNAs with different SD sequences, the Ramsey lab found that 5´ UTRs with ideal SDs lost responsiveness to bS21-2 (Figure 2A, Trautmann et al., 2023), suggesting that bS21-2 interacts with the 5ˊ UTR in certain ways, but that the presence of a perfect SD can override these effects so that they are not as significant.
 In other genes, however, imperfect SD sequences do not automatically lead to regulation, so the search for other regulatory elements continues.

 To find elements necessary for regulation by bS21-2, the Ramsey lab investigated the 5´ UTR of mraY.
 We tested the contribution of two motifs (AAAAUAAA and UUAUUUA) that are enriched in the 5´ UTR of genes regulated by bS21-2 as well as the predicted secondary structure of 5´ UTRs, but these did not contribute to regulation by bS21-2.
 Through further testing and modification of the mraY 5´ UTR, we identified a 6-nucleotide motif in the mraY 5´ UTR GACUCU (Figure 2B, Trautmann et al., 2023) that is necessary for regulation by bS21-2.